- Princeton ISD

 Angel Tree program to assist less fortunate

-“This is always a great way to give back to the community,” said Donald McIntyre, Lions Club member and assistant superintendent for secondary curriculum.
+“This is always a great way to give back to the community,” said Donald McIntyre, Lions Club member and assistant superintendent for student services.
 “It is awesome to see the community come together to help so many students.”

-Applications are being accepted on each Princeton campus for children who can benefit from this charitable effort.
-These will be verified using information from the free and reduced meal program, as well as recommendations from counselors regarding new circumstances.
+The applications being accepted on each Princeton ISD campus will be verified using information from the free and reduced meal program, as well as recommendations from counselors regarding new circumstances.

-Angel Tree adoptions started Monday, Nov.
-5, and continue until Monday, Dec.
-10.
+Angel Tree adoptions continue until Friday, Dec.
+6.

-“The numbers always go up from the year before,” Mr. McIntyre said.
-“We are estimating we will need to help more than 600 children again this year."
+“We are estimating we will need to help more than 600 children this year," Mr. McIntyre said.

 The community support plays a big role in getting every child adopted.
 The City of Princeton joins First Bank and Trust and Independent Bank with Angel Trees in those locations.